• checkbox logo Reduce debt by up to 80%

 The notices being sent out state that you may not have been eligible for the CERB benefit because:

-You incorrectly received CERB payments from both Service Canada and the CRA,
+• You incorrectly received CERB payments from both Service Canada and the Canadian Revenue Service (CRA)

 When CERB was first established, many Canadians were confused about where to apply, as, during this inaugural phase, there was an opportunity to apply through both Service Canada and the CRA.